nkonev/ksql-example/readme.md

 ```

 # Plan
+0. Kafka is consists of several apis (Producer-Consumer, Stream, Connect).
+KSQLDB uses Stream.
 1. What is stream
 2. What is table
 3. Pull select https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-pull-query/ (from table, for request/response) - a client pulls a table.
 Pulls the current value from the materialized view and terminates.
 4. Push select https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/select-push-query/ (from stream, for subscription on changes) - a stream pushes to client.
 Unlike persistent queries, push queries are not shared.
-If multiple clients submit the same push query, ksqlDB computes

-independent results for each client.
+If multiple clients submit the same push query, ksqlDB computes independent results for each client.